DanGiannone1/document_ingestion_for_genai/README.md

 ### Azure Setup

-1. Create an Azure AI Project in [Azure AI Studio](https://ai.azure.com)
+1. Create an Azure AI Project in Azure AI Foundry
-2. Deploy a GPT-4 Vision model
+2. Deploy GPT4.1
-3. Copy your project endpoint and deployment name
-4. Ensure your Azure credentials are configured (Azure CLI, managed identity, or service principal)
+3. Ensure your Azure credentials are configured (az login for local dev or use Managed Identity in Azure)

 ## 📖 Usage

 ### Full Page Vision OCR Approach

-Best for: **Scanned documents, complex layouts, handwritten text, or when maximum fidelity is needed**
+Best for: **Scanned documents, complex layouts, handwritten text, or when maximum fidelity is needed.
+Also useful when each page contains many images that should be processed together**

 ```bash
 # Basic usage